Paul Beliën: The Brussels Journal (2005–10)

 In 2005, Beliën founded The Brussels Journal, an anti-Islamist, euroskeptic, pro-American blog, which was run by the Society for the Advancement of Freedom in Europe, a Swiss non-profit organisation.
 In 2006 it was one of the few websites that republished the Jyllands-Posten Muhammad cartoons, which attracted some two million unique visitors to the site.

 Beliën also compared Muslims to predators, and called for Belgium to decriminalise the possession of self-defense weapons in an article titled "Give us Weapons!" in 2006.
 The article caused a media storm, and led him to receive a letter from the Centre for Equal Opportunities and Opposition to Racism for "incitement to violence", ordering him to remove the post from the site or face prosecution.
 The conservative newspaper The Washington Times wrote that free speech was under attack in Belgium for the events.

 In 2007, Beliën used his contacts with the Vlaams Belang party to take part in hosting the international counter-jihad conference in Brussels, which brought together at least seventy organisations and individuals for two days of speeches and networking opportunities.

 Beliën served as editor-in-chief of The Brussels Journal from 2005 to 2010.

 Later activities (2010–present)

 Beliën has later been described as a key ideologue of the Dutch Party for Freedom (PVV), having served as a ghostwriter, speech writer, foreign secretary, fundraiser and personal assistant for Geert Wilders since 2010.
 He served as chief of staff for Wilders until 2018, after which he has worked in the European Parliament.

 Personal life

 Beliën is married to Alexandra Colen, a former member of the Belgian Federal Parliament for the political party Vlaams Belang, formerly Vlaams Blok.
-They have homeschooled all of their five children.